avpelino1/rootAssignment/README.txt

 RootAssignment: Driver Tracking
     This application is designed to follow commands from an input file, and use that information to generate an output file.
-Written in java, this application utilizes OOP and unit tests to ensure a smooth process.
+Written in java, this application utilizes OOP and unit testing to ensure a smooth process.

 Installation:
     --Run this application from your cmd line (java RootAssignment.java)